Jean Martinelli

 Jean Martinelli (15 August 1909 – 13 March 1983) was a French actor who appeared in over 50 French films between 1933 and 1983, mostly in supporting roles.
-One of his few international films was Alfred Hitchcock's classic film To Catch a Thief (1955), where he played the role of a one-legged waiter.
+One of his few international films was Alfred Hitchcock's classic film To Catch a Thief (1955), in which he played the role of a one-legged waiter.
 Martinelli also worked in television and theatre.
 He was married to the actress Nadine Basile.